Two-Face

 Two-Face is a supervillain appearing in American comic books published by DC Comics.
 The character was created by Bob Kane, and first appeared in Detective Comics #66 (August 1942).
 He has become one of the superhero Batman's most enduring enemies belonging to the collective of adversaries that make up his rogues gallery.

 In his comic book appearances, Two-Face is the alter ego of Harvey Dent, Gotham City's former district attorney who becomes a criminal mastermind obsessed with duality and the number two.
 Half of his face is hideously scarred after mob boss Sal Maroni throws acid at him.
 The resulting disfigurement drives him insane and causes him to make decisions based on the flip of a coin.
 The Modern Age of Comic Books portrays the character as having dissociative identity disorder, with Two-Face being an alternate personality that developed as a result of childhood abuse.
 The modern version is also established as having once been an ally of Batman and Commissioner James Gordon, and a close friend of Batman's secret identity, Bruce Wayne.

-The character has been adapted in various media incarnations, having been portrayed in film by Billy Dee Williams in Batman (1989), Tommy Lee Jones in Batman Forever (1995), Aaron Eckhart in The Dark Knight (2008), and Harry Lawtey in Joker: Folie à Deux (2024), in television by Nicholas D'Agosto in the Fox series Gotham, and Misha Collins in The CW series Gotham Knights.
+The character has been adapted in various media incarnations, having been portrayed in film by Billy Dee Williams in Batman (1989), Tommy Lee Jones in Batman Forever (1995), Aaron Eckhart in The Dark Knight (2008), Harry Lawtey in Joker: Folie à Deux (2024), and in television by Nicholas D'Agosto in the Fox series Gotham, and Misha Collins in The CW series Gotham Knights.
 Richard Moll, Troy Baker, and others have provided Two-Face's voice in animation and video games.